The Odyssey (TV series)

-The Odyssey is a Canadian-produced half-hour adventure fantasy television series for children, originally broadcast from 1992 to 1994 on CBC Television.
+The Odyssey is a Canadian half-hour adventure fantasy television series for children, originally broadcast from 1992 to 1994 on CBC Television.

 Plot

 In the series pilot, 11-year-old Jay (Illya Woloshyn) tries to join a tree-fort club, led by the tough Keith (Tony Sampson).
 As per the prearranged agreement, Jay has brought something of value to contribute to the club: a telescope that belonged to his father (Robert Wisden) who has been missing for several years and is presumed dead.
 Keith double-crosses Jay and takes the telescope, denying him admission into the club.
 Jay tries to retrieve the telescope with the help of his physically disabled friend Donna (Ashley Rogers), who uses a crutch and a leg brace in order to walk.
 Jay falls from the tree fort and striking his head against a rock, lapses into a coma.

 In the coma, Jay finds himself in a fantasy world called Downworld where no one reaches the age of 16.
 Not having heard of adults, the children here have shaped society in their own ways, forming mostly tribal clans in the form of Clubs, such as the Pool Club and the Library Club.
 The biggest and most powerful Club is the Tower, a brutal despotic police state run by the oldest kids, with Brad as the absolute ruler because he is 15, and "knows everything".
 Jay, not knowing how he has got here and aided by his friends Alpha and Flash (who are identical to Donna and Keith), embarks on a journey to return home — a place that he cannot remember.
 The journey becomes a quest to find his long-lost father, whose name happens to be Brad, who fell overboard from a small boat into a lake while they were on a fishing trip together and has not been seen since.

 Meanwhile, Jay's mother and a coma therapist try to get Jay to regain consciousness, with the help of his friends.

 A turning point is reached when Jay's father appears to him as he is regaining consciousness, which Jay is forced to keep a secret from his mother.
 As Jay struggles to re-orient himself to the waking world and the many changes that have occurred, he finds that he is still dealing with issues through the world from his subconscious.